Martin O’Malley Compares Trump To Hitler, KKK | John Hawkins' Right Wing News

 — Martin O'Malley (@MartinOMalley) January 15, 2017

-Democrat Rep. John Lewis represnrted his party’s true thought perfectly when he said last week that he did not believe that Trump is a “legitimate” president.
-He shared his thoughts last Friday, and explained that it was because the Russians (according to him and so many others who don’t look at facts) rigged the election and rendered the result one-sided and authoritarian.
-Others tried to quash the electoral college vote on the grounds of Russian intervention and so-called voter fraud.
+Democrat Rep. John Lewis represented his party’s true thoughts perfectly when he said last week that he did not believe that Trump is a “legitimate” president.
+He shared his thoughts last Friday and explained that it was because the Russians (according to him and so many others who don’t look at facts) rigged the election and rendered the result one-sided and authoritarian.
+Others tried to quash the Electoral College vote on the grounds of Russian intervention and so-called voter fraud.

-The initial reaction to O’Malley’s tweet wasn’t exactly constructive, but it sure was a amusing!
+The initial reaction to O’Malley’s tweet wasn’t exactly constructive, but it sure was amusing!

 @MartinOMalley you are deranged and a punk